 This implementation issue has been submitted to the AICPA Revenue Recognition Working Group, but has not been finalized for inclusion in the AICPA revenue recognition guide as of this article’s publication date.
 Major accounting firms, however, have provided some guidance on the handling of the implementation issue, which is discussed below.

 Credit cards – Interest, receivables, and fees on credit cards will continue to be accounted for using ASC 310, and will not be within the scope of ASC 606.
-The Financial Accounting Standards Board Transition Resource Group (FASB TRG) and the SEC Observer of the TRG meeting both agree that any annual fees that give cardholders access to additional services besides the use of a credit card are still within the scope of ASC 310, so long as the arrangement between the bank and the customer is a credit card lending arrangement.
+The Transition Resource Group (TRG) and the Securities and Exchange Commission (SEC) Observer of the TRG meeting both agree that any annual fees that give cardholders access to additional services besides the use of a credit card are still within the scope of ASC 310, so long as the arrangement between the bank and the customer is a credit card lending arrangement.
 The TRG further agreed that if all of the fee revenue from a credit card rewards program is within the scope of ASC 310, the rewards program itself would not be within the scope of ASC 606.

 Financial Guarantees – The fees received from providing a guarantee on a loan are generally outside of the scope of ASC 606, as they are within the scope of ASC 460 and ASC 815.